steqeq/0000/README.md

 ### Installing the repo tool

 The repo tool from Google allows you to manage multiple git repositories simultaneously.
-Run the following commands to install the repo:
+Run the following commands to install the repo tool:

 ```bash
 mkdir -p ~/bin/